Random Acts of Kindness

 Ms. Ishee is a teacher at Covington Middle School in Texas who enjoys teaching service and philanthropy to her middle school students.
 “When students learn to serve, it creates empathy," she said.
 "It helps them see individuals instead of groups of 'others'."

-Read about the service-learning project called Project Linus by Covington Middle School students who were taught using this Random Acts of Kindness lesson to guide student learning and action.
+Read about the service-learning project called Project Linus by Covington Middle School students.